 Digital Marketing Strategy

 Your digital marketing strategy is your roadmap for getting best value from your website.
-For international sites, this strategy will be different from country to country and just like your localised website needs adaptation to country preferences and conditions.
+For international websites, this strategy will be different from country to country and just like your localised website needs adaptation to country preferences and market conditions.

 While the onpage SEO performed during website localisation is a fundamental first step in achieving visibility in the new market, it will not be sufficient to attract significant website traffic and will be complemented by a strategy and associated tactics for digital marketing, such as the building of local links, search engine advertising, listing in directories, press portals and/or on price comparison websites, content marketing, social media etc.